-The year to 30 September 2023 continued to see a challenging fundraising environment for GBS, but the organisation pushed forward to endeavour to provide sufficient funding for athletes.
-Fundraising activities, for example the Alpine Club 1000 appeal, led to substantial donations being received prior to, as well as after, the financial year end.
-The Company's accounting policies as detailed in Note 2 to the financial statements, state donations are recognised in the year in which they are received, as opposed to being matched against the costs to which they are expected to be allocated.
-This has resulted in a higher surplus this financial year, on an accounting basis, for the year ended 30 September 2023 and therefore it is the Board's expectation that 2024 will show a lower surplus than 2023.
 The Board continues to focus on managing funding across the full four-year funding period ("the Quad") to September 2026, taking in the Winter Olympics and Paralympics in February/March 2026.
 The Board remains committed to ensuring that the Company operates within the revenue and cashflows available to it and therefore operates a balanced budget.
 This has meant, and will continue to mean, that GBS will be required to actively manage and adjust our disciplines' activities throughout the Quad cycle.

-DIRECTORS' REPORT (CONTINUED) FOR THE YEAR ENDED 30 SEPTEMBER 2023
+DIRECTORS' REPORT (CONTINUED) FOR THE YEAR ENDED 30 SEPTEMBER 2024